brannonvann/xmatters-sync/README.md

 3. Copy that value into config.js for the variable `prod.resultsApiPath`.

 ## Data files
-1. Create a directory named `datasync_output` in the project directory.
+1. Create a directory named `dataSync_output` in the project directory.
-2. Create two text files in the `datasync_output` directory - `emailErrors.txt` and `phoneErrors.txt`.
+2. Create two text files in the `dataSync_output` directory - `emailErrors.txt` and `phoneErrors.txt`.
-2. Create a directory named `datasync_input` in the project directory.
+2. Create a directory named `dataSync_input` in the project directory.
-3. Place csv files in the root of the `datasync_input` directory
+3. Place csv files in the root of the `dataSync_input` directory
     a.
 User_Input.csv
     b.
 Group_Input.csv